 Complete tutorial 4 – Arduino Knight Rider.
 Be able to use DIP IC packages, e.g. from tutorial 17.

-In addition to an Arduino Uno board, USB cable, wire links and a breadboard, you will need:
+In addition to an Arduino Uno or compatible board, USB cable, wire links and a breadboard, you will need:

 Qty | Part | Designator | Notes | Type |